hanseaston/personal-website/content/projects/PacManGame.md

 showInProjects: true
 ---

-Implemented mini-max and expectimax search with evaluation functions.
-Programmed reinforcement algorithm for Pacman with value iteration and Q-learning.
-Used hidden Markov model and approximate inference to track invisible ghosts.
+I implemented mini-max and expectimax search algorithms, along with evaluation functions, to enhance decision-making in a game.
+Additionally, I programmed a reinforcement learning algorithm for Pacman, utilizing both value iteration and Q-learning techniques.
+Furthermore, I employed a hidden Markov model and approximate inference methods to track invisible ghosts in the game.